numpy/numpy/doc/source/dev/governance/governance.rst

    the reportee + 1 is the max).
 This avoids effective majorities resting on one person.

-[Initially, the NumFOCUS subcommittee will consist of: Chuck Harris, Ralf Gommers, Nathaniel Smith, and ???? as internal members, and Thomas Caswell as external member.]

 Institutional Partners and Funding
 ==================================